Jaime Egaña: Political career

 Egaña joined the Conservative Party in 1937 and became an active figure within its youth wing, serving on the National Board of the Traditionalist Conservative Youth.
 He was president of local and provincial party boards and later a member of the national executive.

-He was elected councilman (*regidor*) of the Municipality of Santiago for the terms 1947–1950, 1950–1953, and again in 1967.
+He was elected councilman (regidor) of the Municipality of Santiago for the terms 1947–1950, 1950–1953, and again in 1967.
 He presided over the Municipal Patent Classification Board and represented Chile at various International Congresses of Municipalities.

 In 1953, he was elected Deputy for the 7th Departmental Grouping (Santiago, First District), and was re-elected in 1957.
 During his two legislative periods (1953–1961), he served on the Permanent Commissions of National Defense and of Internal Government, Police, and Regulations.

 In 1961, President Jorge Alessandri Rodríguez appointed him as Chile's Ambassador to Paraguay, a post he held until 1964, strengthening bilateral relations between the two countries.

 Public and civic life

 Beyond his political and professional roles, Egaña was actively engaged in civic and sporting organizations.
 He was honorary volunteer of the Santiago Fire Department and the 5th Company, founder and president of the Instituto Paraguayo de Cultura, and founder and vice president of the Club Social Deportivo Santa Rosa de Las Condes.

-He served on the Penalties Tribunal of the Chilean Football Association (ANFP) and helped establish the Polla Gol football betting system, organizing the first “Copa Campeones” championship.
+Egaña served on the Penalties Tribunal of the Chilean Football Association (ANFP) and helped establish the Polla Gol football betting system, organizing the first “Copa Campeones” championship.

 He was a member of the Club de la Unión, Polo Club San Cristóbal, Círculo Español, Universidad Católica D.C., Santiago Morning, and Green Cross football clubs.
 He collaborated regularly with the press on sports topics.

 Egaña was decorated with the Gran Cruz Extraordinaria al Mérito by the Republic of Paraguay, and awarded the Medalla al Mérito Deportivo by Colo-Colo.